A 2026 Guide to Assisted Living Facilities – How to Find the Right Community for You

 5. Are the hallways and doorways wide enough for walkers and wheelchairs?
 Are there walk-in showers?

-6. Do the rooms and bathrooms have handrails and call buttons?
+6. Do the rooms and bathrooms have handrails and emergency call buttons?

 Questions Related to the Amenities

-2. Does the facility have a space for outdoor recreation?
-If so, ensure the area looks inviting but guarded against trespassers.
+3. Does the facility have a space for outdoor recreation?
+If so, ensure the area looks inviting and relatively safe from trespassers.

-5. Is there a crafts room?
+6. Is there a craft room?
 Are there computers and printers?
 Is there a swimming pool?
 What about a convenience shop?

-6. Is the facility located near town centers or community landmarks?
-Be sure to inquire about the closest grocery store, church, hairdresser, movie theater, and/or library to ensure you can still partake in your favorite pastimes.
+7. Is the facility located near town centers or community landmarks?
+Be sure to inquire about the closest shopping center, spa, movie theater, and/or library to ensure you can still enjoy your favorite pastimes.

 Other Considerations and Questions